weiz-me/weiz-me/README.md

 ## 💼 Experience

 - **Computer Science Student at Columbia University**
-  Currently pursuing my studies in Computer Science at Columbia University, where I focus on courses and projects related to AI and software development.
+Recently graduated with a degree in Computer Science from Columbia University, with a focus on artificial intelligence and software development.
   🔗 [LinkedIn](https://www.linkedin.com/in/weizhang45/)

 ---